State University of Music and Performing Arts Stuttgart

 The State University of Music and Performing Arts Stuttgart is a professional school for musicians and performing artists in Stuttgart, Germany.
 Founded in 1857, it is one of the oldest schools of its kind in Germany.
-It is one of the oldest and largest universities of its kind in the country and offers programs in music, performing arts, and related disciplines.
+It offers programs in music, performing arts, and related disciplines.
 The university is structured into four faculties and eleven institutes, covering areas such as composition, music education, instrumental and vocal studies, conducting, acting, and puppetry.
 Its main building, located on the Stuttgart Kulturmeile, was completed in 2002.
 As of 2023, the university enrolled approximately 800 students and employed over 500 academic and administrative staff.
 Admission is based on an entrance examination.

 History

 The school was founded in 1857 as "Stuttgarter Musikschule" (Stuttgart music school) by Sigmund Lebert, Immanuel Faisst, Wilhelm Speidel and Ludwig Stark.
 It was named a conservatory in 1865.
 From 1869 it was named "Königliches Konservatorium für Musik" (Royal conservatory of music) of the Kingdom of Württemberg, and from 1921 "Württembergische Hochschule für Musik" (Württemberg university of music).